Why are we now using digital certificates?

 The certificates are used for many things.
 For both AuthN and AuthZ operations.
 From LiveConnect to edge proxy detection and validation.
 As we continue to move forward with new capabilities more will flow through the endpoint fabric and automatically gain the security benefits of the encryption and digital signatures.

-Because they are issued privately by the VSA server and not by a public Trusted Root Certification Authority (CA).
+Certificates show as "cannot be verified" because they are issued privately by the VSA server and not by a public Trusted Root Certification Authority (CA).
 A CA signed certificate is not necessary because of the way the certificate is used.
-Only Kaseya software will attempt to validate it, these certificates are never seen by a browser or any user facing application.
+Only Kaseya software will attempt to validate it, these certificates are never seen by a browser or any user-facing application.

 NB - It is still recommended to secure the VSA server with a valid CA signed SSL certificate.